praekelt/mote/docs/gettingstarted.rst

 Standalone
 **********

-Mote is intended to be a standalone library, not a project, but it can indeed be run by using the test configuration:
+Run Mote using ``mote.lib.base`` as the only pattern library:

 ::
     - virtualenv ve
-    - ./ve/bin/pip install -r mote/tests/requirements/111.txt
+    - ./ve/bin/pip install -r example/requirements.txt
-    - ./ve/bin/python manage.py migrate --run-syncdb --settings=mote.tests.settings.111
+    - ./ve/bin/python manage.py migrate --run-syncdb --settings=example.settings
-    - ./ve/bin/python manage.py runserver 0.0.0.0:8000 --settings=mote.tests.settings.111
+    - ./ve/bin/python manage.py runserver 0.0.0.0:8000 --settings=example.settings

-You may now browse to ``http://localhost:8000/mote``.
-The only available pattern libraries at this point are the unit test libraries.
+Browse to `http://localhost:8000/mote/` to view the pattern libraries.

 As part of a Django project
 ***************************

 If you are using Django you may want to include Mote as part of your project.

 #.
-Install or add ``mote-prk`` and ``mote-lib-base`` to your Python path.
+Install or add ``mote-prk`` and ``mote.lib.base`` to your Python path.

 #.
 Add ``mote`` to your ``INSTALLED_APPS`` setting.